 Complete the sentences with the correct form of the words from task 2.

-Danny Lim, a well-known Sydney activist, was for using on a placard.
+Danny Lim, a well-known Sydney activist, was convicted for using an expletive / expletives on a placard.

-Surprisingly enough, Danny Lim won in the District Court.
+Surprisingly enough, Danny Lim won an appeal / the appeal in the District Court.

-According to the judge, some swearwords are very and because of that they cannot cause .
+According to the judge, some swearwords are very commonplace and because of that they cannot cause a distress .

-Some people believe that the court’s decision may lead to of the law or provoke some people to try it.
+Some people believe that the court’s decision may lead to an abolition of the law or provoke some people to try to undermine it.

-The authorities must find ways of the problem.
+The authorities must find ways of tackling the problem.

 Based on a true story: https://independentaustralia.net/life/life-display/screw-it-swearing-shouldnt-be-a-crime-anymore,13381